The MBTI® ISFJ and College

 *Abstracted from Introduction to Type in College (Ditiberio and Hammer, 1993, CPP Inc. P.5)

-ISFJs should lookout for specific stressors that are common with their personality type.
-One of the biggest stressors that ISFJs face is becoming over-burdened by having agreed to assist too many others.
-The ISFJ Personality Type commonly is filled with joy when caring for the well-being of others, but they should take extra steps to ensure that they also care for themselves in order to manage their stress appropriately.
-Their strong connection to friends and family may also make it difficult for them to initially separate in order to begin their new college independent life.
-ISFJ Personality Types have been known to lack self-confidence in regard to their social, and even their academic abilities which can lead to isolation and stress.
+ISFJs should look out for specific stressors that are common to their personality type.
+One of the biggest stressors that ISFJs face is becoming overburdened by having agreed to assist too many others.
+The ISFJ Personality Type is commonly filled with joy when caring for the well-being of others, but they should take extra steps to ensure that they also care for themselves in order to manage their stress appropriately.
+Their strong connection to friends and family may also make it difficult for them to initially separate in order to begin their new college-independent life.
+ISFJ Personality Types have been known to lack self-confidence in regard to their social and even their academic abilities, which can lead to isolation and stress.
 It is important for individuals with this personality type to consistently work on developing their self-confidence.
 ISFJs can assist this process by learning to place additional trust in their initial hunches.
 They can even build confidence by trusting their imagination.
 Fortunately, ISFJs are naturally persevering and will often rely on their past experiences to confront their present challenges.
 Combining this innate perseverance with consistent development on being more assertive can lead an ISFJ to a much less stressful college experience.
 Other common stressors which ISFJs have stated to be a challenge in college often relate to group projects.
 If given a group project and an ISFJ is dependent on a member of their group who submits incomplete or sloppy work that affects the quality of his or her own work, the ISFJ may become upset.
 This personality type also often does not deal well with sudden change or having to change part of their work when a rationale is not provided.
 However, ISFJs have been known to find outlets for their stress.
-They have been known to not only confront their issues, but also to speak to their peers and loved ones about their stresses.
-Some other outlets which are common to provide stress relief among ISFJs are to spend time alone, to seek advice from others, and to seek out assistance with managing their priorities.
+They have been known to not only confront their issues but also to speak to their peers and loved ones about their stresses.
+Some other outlets which are common to provide stress relief among ISFJs are spending time alone, seeking advice from others, and seeking out assistance with managing their priorities.

 Learn More About the MBTI ISFJ Personality Type